 - Once all category levels have been entered, click Save.

 You can now apply the product categories to your products.
-Refer to the Applying product categories to your products section below for more information.

 Creating categories on the Products page